top of page

 Roast spatchcock with chillies and smoky migas

-A spatchcock chicken is one that is cut from the belly side up to the neck and left whole.
-This is one of the best ways to cut the chicken, especially for roasting as it cooks more evenly, with the breast meat and thighs finishing at the same time.
+A spatchcock chicken is cut from the belly side up to the neck and left whole.
+This is one of the best ways to cut the chicken, especially for roasting, as it cooks more evenly, with the breast meat and thighs finishing at the same time.
 Also, the cooking time is lessened by as much as 25%.

 Migas is a fried Spanish and Portuguese bread dish with paprika.
-It is a simple preparation and a dish that adds lots of flavour.
+It is a simple preparation and adds lots of flavour.
 The perfect migas is crisp on the outside and soft and fluffy on the inside.

 This is a lovely dish with diverse flavours that come together beautifully.
-The chicken is infused with marinade, spicy and moist.
-The dish is brought together by the dressing and the migas add that additional pop of flavour.
-This is a hearty dish and one that makes for a lovely main course.
+The chicken is infused with marinade and is spicy and moist.
+The dressing brings the dish together, and the migas add that additional pop of flavour.
+This is a hearty dish that makes for a lovely main course.

-This recipe is from, Diana Henry, one of my favourite chefs.
-I have every one of her cookbooks, they are my go-to books in my collection for every occasion, from fun salads, like this one, to more elaborate cooking from around the world.
+This recipe is from Diana Henry, one of my favourite chefs.
+I have every one of her cookbooks; they are my go-to books for every occasion, from fun salads like this one to more elaborate cooking from around the world.
 Everyone should have all her cookbooks.

 Ingredients: